This header is a custom HTTP request header defined by this document.

 To address this need, the X-HTTP-Method header can be added to a POST request that signals that the server MUST process the request not as a POST, but as if the HTTP verb specified as the value of the header was used as the method on the HTTP request's request line, as specified in [RFC2616] section 5.1.
 This technique is often referred to as "verb tunneling".

-This header is only valid when on POST requests.
+This header is valid only when on POST requests.
 A server MAY<57> support verb tunneling as defined in the preceding paragraph.
 If a server implementing this document does not support verb tunneling, it MUST ignore an X-HTTP-Method header, if present in a POST request, and treat the request as a standard POST request.
-This implies that a client of such a data service must determine in advance (using server documentation, and so on) if a given data service endpoint supports verb tunneling.
-A tunneled request sent to a service that does not support verb tunneling will interpret the request as an insert request since POST requests map to an insert request, as specified in [RFC5023].
+This implies that a client of such a data service has to determine in advance (using server documentation and so on) if a given data service endpoint supports verb tunneling.
+A tunneled request sent to a service that does not support verb tunneling interprets the request as an insert request since POST requests map to an insert request, as specified in [RFC5023].